synfig/synfig-docs-dev/docs/gsoc/2019/application.rst

 **Has your org been accepted as a mentoring org in Google Summer of Code before?**

 No.

+**If your org has applied for GSoC before but not been accepted, select the years:**

+2008, 2010, 2012

 **What year was your project started?**